thevivekshukla/lok-suchna/images/README.md

-This directory will contain all the uploaded files.
+This directory will contain all the uploaded images.